 Password-protect all your devices.
 If you're using a shared or public computer, never save passwords, and always log out of your accounts — don't just close the browser window.
-See Stay Smart Online for tips on creating a strong password.
+See the Australian Cyber Security Centre for tips to protect your information online.

 If you're using a public WiFi network, don't send or receive sensitive information — for example, don't log in to your online banking or use your credit or debit card.